-Fair value determination 11
+10 Fair value determination

-This note categorises the investment assets and liabilities held by the Scheme into specific levels which correspond to how its market value has What does this show? been determined.
+This note categorises the investment assets and liabilities held by the Scheme into specific levels which correspond to how its market value has been determined.
 Market values can be determined from a number of sources including taking pricing information from market data i.e. a stock exchange, or using a valuation model not widely available.